JanezCim/MRNTC/mrntc_ref_ws/README.md

     roslaunch turtlebot_gazebo turtlebot_world.launch world_file:="<ABSOLUTE_PATH_TO_WORKSPACE>/src/mrntc_ref_launch/configuration_files/gazebo_aruco.world"

+# REFERENCE PC RUN

-# RUNNING SIMULATION OF ARUCO SLAM IN GAZEBO
+## RUNNING SIMULATION OF ARUCO SLAM IN GAZEBO

 1. Copy aruco markers (the content of the file Aruco Markers from this repo) and paste them into ~/.gazebo/models